 The List of Foods that Comply with Assessment/Review Requirements and Already Have Trade (in Chinese) can be found at http://pub.fsciq.cn/approval/SitePages/Home.aspx.
-The List contains several sub-categories, including meat, aquatic products, dairy products, cabilose (bird nest), Chinese herb medicine, casing, plant-origin foods, and bee products.
+The List contains several sub-categories, including meat, aquatic products, dairy products, cubilose (bird nest), Chinese herb medicine, casing, plant-origin foods, and bee products.
+Products not on the list require an official market access request from the exporting country's competent authority.